jakebrehm/ezpz/readme.md

 # What is it?

-*Lemons* tries to make data crunching and GUI building easier by eliminating a lot of repetitive and error-prone code.
+*Lemons* tries to make GUI building easier by eliminating a lot of repetitive and error-prone code.
 Please keep in mind that the package is still in its infancy, so its functionality is currently quite limited.

-## Main features

-In terms of data analysis, *lemons* makes working with data and csv files easier.
-For example, It can read a .csv file and return the desired columns, as well as write data to a .csv file - both in one line of code.
-It can also do more complicated things, such as adding tolerance bands around a data series.

-The tkinter framework, as many know, is not the most user-friendly GUI-builder out there. *Lemons* hopes to help ease that pain a little.
+he tkinter framework, as many know, is not the most user-friendly GUI-builder out there. *lemons* hopes to help ease that pain a little.
 For example, creating a scrollable notebook tab, which previously took dozens of lines of code per tab, can now be done in just one.

 # How to get it